-This website is for all three Ardens, the Craft Shop Museum, and stray pieces of utopian yearnings.
+This website is for all three Ardens and for stray pieces of utopian yearnings.
 The Village of Arden has its own website.
 Click here to see it.

 Weeds Gone Wild

 Click here to see Larry Strange's map of panoramic photos.
 You may need to install Microsoft's Silverlight plugin for your browser.
 Click here Danny Schweers' old Google map.
 (When was the last time you saw the words "old" and "Google" next to each other?)